Michael Cimino: Death and legacy

+When asked to explain the commercial failure of his films following The Deer Hunter, Cimino reasoned:

+"We need to approach the problem from the opposite angle.
+If The Deer Hunter was such a success, it's because Vietnam was front-page news at the time.
+No one could ignore what was happening there.
+From the illiterate to the intellectual, everyone was confronted with this war and knew at least someone who had been there.
+My other films didn't rely on such obvious facts: you had to know the history of immigration from Eastern Europe to the West, or the importance of the triads in Asian society, or the relationship between the Church, the Mafia, and the aristocracy in Sicily.
+And how a man like [Salvatore] Giuliano, the Sicilian, fit into all of that."

 The director was the subject of the 2021 documentary Michael Cimino, un mirage américain, featuring audio recordings conducted by French critic Jean-Baptiste Thoret.
 Reflecting on the time he spent with him, Thoret said:

-"I understood that he [Cimino] had a terrible time inhabiting the present, the reality of the life of every day.
+"I understood that [Cimino] had a terrible time inhabiting the present, the reality of the life of every day.
 Physically but also in his way of thinking: he was always elsewhere.
 Not in an ethereal or disconnected way.
 He was in a very precise past and therefore also a bit in a fantasy... he fantasized about a relationship with America, with John Ford."

 Joann Carelli and her daughter Calantha Mansfield have been the proprietors of Cimino's legacy following his death.
 According to biographer Charles Elton (who published a book on the late director in 2022), Carelli currently resides in Europe where she spends her time looking for funding for films based on some of Cimino's unpublished writings.